Bruc3U/Iowa_liquor_sale_analysis/README.md

 The main difference between rural and urban areas is population density.
 Our segmentation will use the number of bottles sold as a primary indicator for status.<br>

+To further our market segmentation and to avoid outlier data, we will differentiate Business to Business activities and Business to Consummers activities.<br>
+Since our analysis is focused on the average population, we will filter out all one-time sales that are above 500 USD.

+Segmented counties:

 | Rural | Urban |
 |----------|----------|
 | Less than 35k sold a year | More than 200k item sold a year |
 | ![image](https://github.com/Bruc3U/Iowa_liquor_sale_analysis/assets/142362478/ecf02836-9ec2-4981-8a03-08b7e2799647) |![image](https://github.com/Bruc3U/Iowa_liquor_sale_analysis/assets/142362478/3c79ce29-6607-4846-b856-8777ea3ad34a)|

+Counties are classified by count of bottles sold.<br>
-For instance, we will put an agglomeration in the rural class when the count of bottles sold falls below or equal to 100,000.<br>
+For instance, an agglomeration will be placed in the rural category when the count of bottles sold falls below or is equal to 100,000.<br>
-We will get the data from the 2019 year.
-Then we will follow the evolution of those countries over the next 4 years.
+To follow the evolution of those countries over the next 4 years, we will use the data from 2019.

-To further our market segmentation and to avoid outlier data, we will differentiate B to B and B to C transactions.<br>
-Since our analysis is focused on the average population, we will cut out all one-time sales that are above 500 USD.

 Now that we have our market segmented, we must focus on the consumer pattern.<br>